SHA-1 Hash Generator & Verifier

 Security Considerations

-- SHA-1 is considered cryptographically broken and should not be used for security-critical applications.
+- SHA-1 is considered cryptographically broken for security-critical applications.

 - For security-sensitive tasks, use SHA-256 or other stronger algorithms.

-- Adding a salt and using multiple iterations can improve resistance to rainbow table attacks, but does not make SHA-1 secure for critical applications.
+- Adding a salt can improve resistance to rainbow table attacks, but does not make SHA-1 secure for critical applications.

 - This tool is primarily for educational purposes and non-security-critical use cases.